777arc/textbook/content/frequency_domain.rst

 Windowing
 ******************************

 When we use an FFT to measure the frequency components of our signal, the FFT assumes that it's being given a piece of a *periodic* signal.
-It behaves as if the piece of signal we provided continues to repeat indefintely, it's as if the last sample of the slice connects back to the first sample.
-This just stems out of the theory behind the Fourier Transform.
-But what this means is that we want to avoid sudden transitions between the first and last sample, because sudden transitions in the time domain look like many frequencies, and in reality our last sample doesn't actually connect back to our first sample.
-To put it simply: if we are doing an FFT of 100 samples, using :code:`np.fft.fft(x)`, we want :code:`x[0]` and :code:`x[99]` to be equal, or close in value.
+It behaves as if the piece of signal we provided continues to repeat indefintely.
+It's as if the last sample of the slice connects back to the first sample.
+It stems from the theory behind the Fourier Transform.
+It means that we want to avoid sudden transitions between the first and last sample because sudden transitions in the time domain look like many frequencies, and in reality our last sample doesn't actually connect back to our first sample.
+To put it simply: if we are doing an FFT of 100 samples, using :code:`np.fft.fft(x)`, we want :code:`x[0]` and :code:`x[99]` to be equal or close in value.

 The way we make up for this cyclic property is through "windowing".
 Right before the FFT, we multiply the slice of signal by a window function, which is just any function that tapers to zero on both ends.
-That ensures the slice of signal will begin and end at zero, and connect.
+That ensures the slice of signal will begin and end at zero and connect.
 Common window functions include Hamming, Hanning, Blackman, and Kaiser.
-When you don't apply any windowing, it's called using a "rectangular" window, because it's like multiplying by an array of ones.
+When you don't apply any windowing, it's called using a "rectangular" window because it's like multiplying by an array of ones.
 Here is what several window functions look like:

 .. image:: ../_static/windows.svg
    :align: center
    :target: ../_static/windows.svg

-A simple approach for beginners is to just stick with a Hamming window, which can be created in Python with :code:`np.hamming(N)` where N is the number of elements in the array, which is just your FFT size.
-In the above exercise, we would apply the window right before the FFT, so after the 2nd line of code we would insert:
+A simple approach for beginners is to just stick with a Hamming window, which can be created in Python with :code:`np.hamming(N)` where N is the number of elements in the array, which is your FFT size.
+In the above exercise, we would apply the window right before the FFT.
+After the 2nd line of code we would insert:

 .. code-block:: python

  s = s * np.hamming(100)

 If you are afraid of choosing the wrong window, don't be.
-The difference between Hamming, Hanning, Blackman, and Kaiser is very minimal compared to just not using a window at all, since they all taper to zero on both sides and solve the underlying problem.
+The difference between Hamming, Hanning, Blackman, and Kaiser is very minimal compared to not using a window at all since they all taper to zero on both sides and solve the underlying problem.

 *******************
 FFT Sizing
 *******************

-The last thing to note is on FFT sizing.
-The best FFT size is always an order of 2, because of the way the FFT is implemented.
+The last thing to note is FFT sizing.
+The best FFT size is always an order of 2 because of the way the FFT is implemented.
 You can use a size that is not an order of 2, but it will be slower.
-Common sizes are between 128 and 4096, although you can certainly go larger.
+Common sizes are between 128 and 4,096, although you can certainly go larger.
 In practice we may have to process signals that are millions or billions of samples long, so we need to break up the signal and do many FFTs.
-That means we will get many outputs, so we can either average them up, or plot them over time (especially when our signal is changing over time).
-You don't have to put *every* sample of a signal through an FFT to get a good frequency domain representation of that signal, for example you could only FFT 1024 out of every 100k samples in the signal and it will still probably look fine, as long as the signal is always on.
+That means we will get many outputs.
+We can either average them up or plot them over time (especially when our signal is changing over time).
+You don't have to put *every* sample of a signal through an FFT to get a good frequency domain representation of that signal.
+For example you could only FFT 1,024 out of every 100k samples in a signal and it will still probably look fine, as long as the signal is always on.

 *********************
 Spectrogram/Waterfall
 *********************

 A spectrogram is the plot that shows frequency over time.
 We can also show it in real-time, often refered to as a waterfall.
 A spectrum analyzer is the piece of equipment that shows this spectrogram/waterfall.
 Here is an example of a spectrogram, with frequency on the horizontal/x-axis and time on the vertical/y-axis.
-Blue represents the lowest energy and red is the highest, so we can see that there is a strong spike at DC (0 Hz) in the center, and then a varying signal around it.
+Blue represents the lowest energy and red is the highest.
+We can see that there is a strong spike at DC (0 Hz) in the center with a varying signal around it.
 Blue represents our noise floor.

 .. image:: ../_static/waterfall.png
    :scale: 120 %
    :align: center